 Colon and Rectal Surgery

 The Department of Colon and Rectal Surgery provides the complete spectrum of diagnostic and therapeutic services for diseases of the colon, rectum and anus.
 A multidisciplinary Center for Inflammatory Bowel Disease involves specialists in colon and rectal surgery and gastroenterology.

-An accredited training program in colon and rectal surgery, leading to board certification, is a part of the overall effort of this specialty.
+An accredited training program in colon and rectal surgery—leading to board certification—is a part of the overall effort of this specialty.
 General surgery residents will take an active part in this discipline.

-Visit the Colon and Rectal Surgery Residency Program page for more information.
+Visit the colon and rectal surgery residency program page for more information.

 Surgical Critical Care

-This multidisciplinary department has three physicians representing specialties in surgery, anesthesiology, and internal medicine/pulmonary medicine.
+This multidisciplinary department has three physicians representing specialties in surgery, anesthesiology and internal medicine/pulmonary medicine.

 Residents will acquire the fundamental knowledge and technical skills necessary to diagnose and manage acute, life-threatening single-organ dysfunction as well as complex multisystem failure.

-Visit the Vascular Surgery Department Homepage.
+Visit Vascular Surgery for more information.

 Liver and Transplant Program